chloeortega/120-work/hw-5/readme.md

 ### *Introduction*

 I loved this weeks material and the small moving animation I decided to create!
-We could have made another monster sketch that moved or another idea, I decided to create a night landscape with rotating stars a moon that moved across the screen, and a small "star" that followed the mouse and left a trail of stars, essentially letting the viewer draw their own stars to decorate the sky.
+We could have made another monster sketch that moved or another idea, I decided to create a night landscape with rotating stars, a moon that moved across the screen, and a small "star" that followed the mouse and left a trail of stars, essentially letting the viewer draw their own stars to decorate the sky.
 I think that I will try and remake more versions of my monster from homework four and make them move using their little legs in my free time.
 This homework cycle we again added upon our growing inventory of functions including the `frameRate()` function.
 This week we mainly focused on variables, how to declare variables, how to initialize those variables, and how to write more readable code.
 Some variables we learned were *let*, *mouseX* and *mouseY*.
 I used *camelCase* in order to name my variables and used *let* to declare my variables.
 I also decided to declare my `background()` function inside my `setup()` function so every frame would not erase so my `ellipse()` function would trail my mouse and leave a trail of "stars".

 ### *Issues*

-This homework cycle I had only a small issue, I wanted to have my `moonX` travel across the computer screen window width not leaving it's frames behind, while also having my smaller ellipse that was follwing my cursor leave a trail of smaller ellipses when you moved the cursor around, to allow the user to decorate the sky with stars.
+This homework cycle I had only a small issue, I wanted to have my `moonX` travel across the computer screen window width not leaving it's frames behind, while also having my smaller ellipse that was following my cursor leave a trail of smaller ellipses when you moved the cursor around, to allow the user to decorate the sky with stars.
 If I declared my `background()` function in the `draw()` function then I would achieve the `moonX` moving across the screen but there would only be a small ellipse following the cursor with no "trail".
 If I declared my `background()` in my `setup()` then I would get a trail of small ellipses following my cursor but my `moonX` would also have it's frames showing across the screens width.

 In order to work through this issue I did the following: